-January 26-28, 2017 – I really hadn’t planned to stay here during my initial research because I’m not crazy about boondocking these days and due to having work to do for clients, I needed internet access.
+January 26-28, 2017 – Rio Grande Village Campground – I really hadn’t planned to stay here during my initial research because I haven’t been used to boondocking lately and due to having work to do for clients, I needed internet access.
 So I planned to stay a week at Stillwell Store & RV Park with full hookups since a friend had stayed there and it had good wi-fi.
 Nothing was really wrong there, but I quickly determined that for me, it was too far a drive.
 Although it’s only 7 miles to the northern entrance, it’s another 30 miles to the main visitor center at Panther Junction, most convenient to the areas I wanted to explore.
 After driving in one day from there, I decided that wasn’t going to work for me.
 See below for info on where I stayed on the west side of the park to more conveniently explore attractions on that side.
 This is a huge park, folks, with long distances between attractions and maximum speed of 45 mph, so plan accordingly.
-Overall map of Big Bend National Park.
+Overall map of Big Bend National Park — Campground Site Map

 I decided to take my chances on the first-come, first-served sites and see if I could get in here.
 When I arrived before 11:00 am, there was only one site that I could fit into, and I ended up really enjoying my 3 night stay.
 The cool thing about no hookups is that you can pull right in to a back-in site and not worry about everything fitting!

 But there are numerous good sized pull-through sites, too.

 Rounding the corner of the first row, you get closer to the beautiful Chisos Mountains.
 It’s incredibly dark out here at night, a big attraction for star gazers.